Heroes (American TV series): Merchandise

 Ubisoft announced that they had licensed the rights to produce a Heroes video game; however, the company later chose to give the rights back to NBCUniversal.
 Gameloft released the first Heroes mobile game on October 5, 2007.
 It consists of 8 levels and playable characters include Hiro Nakamura, Niki Sanders and Peter Petrelli.

 Each week, NBC released a Heroes webcomic.
 The comics gave additional character background and plot information not shown in the television episodes.
 The graphic novels continued on a weekly basis during the show's 2007 summer hiatus.
 Wildstorm, a subsidiary of DC Comics, released them in published form on November 7, 2007.
 The first collected volume included novels 1–34, and featured two different covers by Alex Ross and Jim Lee as well as an introduction by Masi Oka and artwork by Tim Sale.
 The second volume included 35–80.
 It has an advertisement for a third volume, that would at least have 81–103, and more, and it was scheduled for fall 2009.
-For unknown reasons, it missed this deadline and has not been released.
+For unknown reasons, the third volume has not been released.

-On December 26, 2007, the first Heroes novel was published, titled Saving Charlie.
+On December 26, 2007, the only Heroes novel was published, titled Saving Charlie.
 Written by Aury Wallington, who wrote the book with the full cooperation of the Heroes writing staff, the novel revolves around the relationship of Hiro Nakamura and Charlie Andrews, when Hiro went back in time six months to attempt to save her.

 Titan Magazines released the first issue of Heroes Magazine on November 20, 2007.
 It is the first of a series of six, slated to be released bi-monthly.
 The first issue is a 100-page premiere issue.
 Feature articles include a cast group interview, a secret origins featurette, and a season one episode guide.
 Greg Beeman, executive producer of Heroes has confirmed that this is an official Heroes release, with the full support and cooperation of Tim Kring and the rest of the Heroes production team.
 The magazine ceased publication with the twelfth issue.

 Mezco announced at Toy Fair 2007 that they would be producing a line of action figures based on the television show Heroes.
 The first series, Series I, includes Peter Petrelli, Claire Bennet, Hiro Nakamura, Sylar and Mohinder Suresh.
 The second series, Series II, includes Niki Sanders/Jessica Sanders, Noah Bennet, Daniel Linderman, Matt Parkman (with Molly Walker) and Claude.